KarmaPanda/project05/readme.md

 - The choreography is forgiving of user misclicks
 	- The "Edit Profile" and "Delete Profile" buttons give the student clear options, but the choice to delete remains easily accessible under the umbrella of editing (and vice versa)
 	- After hitting "Edit Profile" or "Delete Profile," the option to create a profile is not prominent, but still accessible
-- After creating a profile, a user can view their profile/other students' profiles on the student-accessible database, or go back to the index
+- After creating a profile, a user can inspect their profile (and make sure they are happy), or visit the homepage to find out more about the class

 Visual Designer: